AbberiorInstruments/ImspectorDocs/docs/development/intro.rst

 Why so complicated?
 Well, the problem is that we may well change some of the cpp code in SpecDll and therefore the revision of SpecDll will change but no re-compile of the plugins is necessary.
 If the plugin would include <SpecRevision.h> or includes
 <SpecInitialize.h> it will then be re-compiled due to the change in <SpecRevision.h>.
-This is inacceptable in a development cycle. "rev.h" on the other hand will change only when the pre-build step for the module is triggered, i.e. when the build system has in fact determined that the module needs updating.
+This is unacceptable in a development cycle. "rev.h" on the other hand will change only when the pre-build step for the module is triggered, i.e. when the build system has in fact determined that the module needs updating.
 It will then ensure that the correct value for SPECDLL_REVISION and MODULE_REVISION is put in.
 Please not that MODULE_REVISION is NOT the last changed revision but the revision of the whole repository at compile